-The Arlington Public Schools offer low-cost accident insurance to the parents/guardians of all duly enrolled public school students.
-Parents /guardians are encouraged to purchase this insurance as financial protection against accidents although this is essentially a voluntary program.
+APS offers low-cost accident insurance to the parents/guardians of all enrolled public school students.
+Parents /guardians are encouraged to purchase this insurance as financial protection against accidents, although this is a voluntary program.
 Families will receive information regarding this insurance in the fall of each school year.